bogeeee/membrace-db/readme.md

 # MembraceDb
 For Node.js

-**Just give Minidb a root object and it will save it as json** (it's deep graph) and load it from disk next start.
+**Just give MembraceDb a root object and it will save it as json** (it's deep graph) and load it from disk next start.

 That's the concept.
 So the main organization structure is just your objects in memory (at your fingertips) *yeah*.
 You don't have to think how to fit these into tables, meaning: No SQL, no ORM, no relations to configure, ...